 - The Send Form window opens.
 Click the Embed button to get an iframe generated by Google.

-- Copy the resulted link and click the Done button to finish the work.
+- Create Google Form link.
+Copy the resulted link and click the Done button to share the questionnaire via the link.

-To learn more about Google Editor features and settings, go to Google Support Center.
+To learn more about Google Forms features and settings, watch “How to Use Google Forms Tutorial for Beginners” below:

 First and foremost, remember the motto Don’t make me think! when you think over a web form for your users.
 The questions should be as clear as possible.
-And here are three more web form builders similar to Google Forms:
+And here are three Google Form alternatives similar to Google Forms, other web form builders:

 Wufoo – you drag and drop the form elements to get the desired result.